Michael-C-Buckley/nixos/README.md

 This flake is the major collection of all things I use to manage my systems.
 It contains primary use systems, like desktop, laptop, and some servers.

-I do have some things spun off like a few other servers and secrets.
-Servers will be coming after some more flake-parts build-out on my part.

 Caveat: I have included some custom options merged into the default Nix options namespace.
 Copying small sections can incur breakage this way, especially from networking (with advanced options since I am a network engineer).
-Private secrets are also in another repository (as a means to prevent harvest now, decrypt later).
+Secrets are protected by sops-nix and deployed manually on the hosts, using absolute paths (as a means to prevent harvest now, decrypt later).

 ## Major Frameworks